Estimating the characteristics of stochastic damping Hamiltonian systems from continuous observations: Drift estimation

-Combining the concentration inequalities in Lemmas \ref{Bernstein1} and \eqref{inequ: Bernstein martingal} will enable us to employ the generic chaining device for the derivation of the required uniform moment bounds, similar to \cite{Dirksen2015}.
-The final bounds will be stated in terms of covering numbers, so recall that, for any given $\ep>0$, the covering number $\mathcal N(\ep,\mathcal G,d)$ of $\mathcal G$ denotes the smallest number of balls of $d$-radius $\ep$ needed to cover $\mathcal G$.
-Furthermore, given $f,g\in\mathcal G$, let
+where $(\qv{M}_t)_{t\geq0}$ denotes the quadratic variation process of $(M_t)_{t\geq0}$.
+Combining the concentration inequalities in Lemma \ref{Bernstein1} and equation \eqref{inequ: Bernstein martingal} will enable us to again employ the generic chaining device for the derivation of the required uniform moment bounds, similar to \cite{Dirksen2015}.
+They are stated in terms of entropy integrals with respect to the semi-metrics defined in \eqref{def:dG}, with the semi-metric $d_{\G}$ induced by the variance of the integral functional now being specified as

 The main result of this section is the following theorem.

 \begin{theorem} Assume \hyperref[framework]{$\cA$}, let $\mathcal G$ be a countable class of bounded real-valued functions such that $gb$ is bounded for all $g\in\mathcal{G}$, and let $m_t,\tilde m_t \in (0, t\slash 4]$.
 Then, there exist $\tau \in [m_t, 2m_t],\tilde\tau \in [\tilde m_t, 2\tilde m_t]$ and a constant $c>0$ such that, for large enough $t$, any $1\le p<\infty$ and $j\in\{1,\ldots,d\}$,